-At only eight miles long, the Red Rock Loop in Sedona is the shortest of our southwest USA scenic drives, but it packs plenty of beauty into a short distance.
-Sedona is surrounded by deep red sandstone rocks, which are said to be the source of vortexes of spiritual energy from deep in the Earth.
+The Red Rock Loop in Sedona is our shortest southwest USA scenic drive, but it packs plenty of beauty into its eight-mile distance.
+Sedona is surrounded by red sandstone rocks, which are said to be the source of vortexes of spiritual energy from deep in the Earth.

 If you want to stop off along the way you can picnic or take a dip in Oak Creek from the Crescent Moon Picnic Area, or join one of the hiking routes from Red Rock State Park.

-4. Coachella Valley to Phoenix, California/Arizona
+4. Coachella Valley to Phoenix, California and Arizona

-You will also pass the Salton Sea – an evaporating toxic lake in the middle of the desert.
-The lake is dotted with ghost resort towns along its perimeter and at the very tip is Slab City, coined the ‘Last Free City in America’.
+The route also takes you past the Salton Sea – a toxic lake in the middle of the desert which is slowly evaporating.
+The lake is dotted with ghost resort towns along its perimeter and at the very tip is Slab City, an off-grid community coined the ‘Last Free City in America’.
 On your way out of California, make sure to pop into Joshua Tree National Park.